 One such case of neglect is a ten-acre red pine plantation on an excellent site.
 The owners were enthusiastic about using it as a demonstration plot, and welcomed the three-row layout.
 Fifteen years later it was a shambles of waist-high weeds and self-sown white pine, cherry, birch and poplar.
 The pine had been pruned once to six or eight feet and there were some fine young trees four to six inches in diameter, but many were crowded by this invading growth.
 Any improvement work such as a thinning for pulpwood or posts, or even the removal of invading weed trees, was going to be difficult, and expensive in time or money or both.
 In another five or ten years the sturdiest of the present trees can probably be harvested, but the plantation will have produced only a small fraction of its potential.

 Planting seedlings is a relatively simple operation.
 The quickest method involves a team of two and a narrow spade.
-(See the pictures for these step-by-step instructions in the Image Gallery.)
+(See the pictures for these step-by-step instructions.)
 Number 1 drives the spade vertically into the ground and pushes the handle away from him.
 This makes a V-shaped hole.
 Number 2 places the seedling in the hole close to the vertical side, spreading the roots as he does so.
 The root collar — noticeable as the point on the seedling that indicates the top of the root growth — should be the point where the seedling stem emerges from the soil, just at ground level.
 Number 1 slips the spade out of the hole, not disturbing the seedling roots, and moves to the next site.
 Number 2 pushes the disturbed soil back in place, closing the hole, stamps on both sides of the slit to compact the soil somewhat and prevent air from getting at the roots and moves on to join his partner.